Lids Careers | Opportunities in Retail & Sports Merchandise

 • Seasonal Sales Assistant

 During the holidays or peak sales seasons, Lids brings in seasonal support to help with stocking, gift sales, and organising displays.
-These short-term roles often serve as a stepping stone for those who want more hours or permanent spots later.

 • Pop-Up Retail Coordinator

 For short-term stores and limited-edition merchandise releases, pop-up coordinators help set up locations, manage customer lines, and keep merchandise secure.
-This role requires strong organisational skills and flexible availability.

 Lids Locker Room Roles